 I worked for a large mechanical contractor as shop superintendent leading projects at Luke AFB, Palo Verde nuclear power plant and some r&d with agricultural equipment manufacturers.
 While at Luke, I was in on developing some of the early modular clean rooms.
 While in Arizona, I hiked/backpacked/rode horses all over the west including: Grand Canyon (4x), Zion (3x), Bryce, Yellowstone and Yosemite.
 Many of those trips were with Sean, my only child, who lives in Santa Cruz, and is recently divorced.
 (He works for Zero Motorcycles, rides bicycles and surfs).
 I started going to Mexico back then, first to Puerto Penasco at the north end of the Sea of Cortez and then exploring farther south on the mainland till leasing a palapa on the beach near Mazatlan for a couple of years.
 At that point I was sure I was going to retire in Mexico.

 Civilization is not that far away.
 Cabo has gone off the charts.
-There are more than 50K people now up from <5K thirty years ago.
+There are more than 50K people now.
 It's more like San Diego than Mexico, only more expensive.
 There are two dozen tower cranes disgorging concrete into twenty story hotels at any given time.
 Penthouse suites routinely go for 10K a night and the airport is overflowing with private jets.
 There is an outstanding micro brewery, Ramuri, that's one of my stops the 3-4 times a year I go there.
 I prefer San Jose del Cabo for culture and the Baja Brewing Co. produces some fine ales.
 La Paz (pop.
 200K) is about 60 miles and besides a historic downtown and malecon there's Walmart, Sears, and Home Depot.

 I regret that circumstances keep me from joining the reunion.
 It's a two-day trip out of here to the east coast as nothing leaves Los Cabos till afternoon.
 I'm also breaking in two new puppies which includes too many hour and half trips, one way, to the vets.
 And they both get carsick.
 Not real excuses but I'm so settled in here that I routinely blow off even short trips to Los Barrilles.
 I do fly to San Diego or San Jose every six months to renew my visa.
 San Diego is usually an overnighter, SJ is to visit Sean and friends in the Bay Area.